weicaivi/cpp_notes/lecture11.md

 # Lecture 11 Summary

----

-## Fundamental Types Deep Dive {#fundamental-types}
+## Fundamental Types Deep Dive

 ### Philosophy: Hardware-Agnostic Design

 C++ fundamental types are **implementation-defined** rather than fixed-size to optimize for different hardware architectures.
 This design principle reflects C++'s philosophy of "zero-overhead abstraction" - you shouldn't pay for what you don't use.
+C++'s approach allows optimal performance on diverse platforms from embedded microcontrollers to high-performance computing clusters, while Java's fixed sizes may be suboptimal on certain architectures.

 ```cpp
 // Java approach: Fixed sizes everywhere